 U.S. Habitat: Loricariids can be found in most freshwater habitats in tropical Costa Rica, Panama, and South America, but many species have small natural ranges.
 They can also be found in some brackish water habitats.
 Most loricariids are nocturnal.
 Armored catfish eat algae, invertebrates, and detritus however, there is one genus, Panaque, that is known for eating wood.

-Texas: Reproducing populations occur in spring-influenced habitats of the San Antonio River (Bexar County), Comal Springs (Comal County), San Marcos River (Hays County), and San Felipe Creek (Val Verde County)
+Texas: Reproducing populations of Hypostomus plecostomus occur in spring-influenced habitats of the San Antonio River (Bexar County), Comal Springs (Comal County), San Marcos River (Hays County), and San Felipe Creek (Val Verde County).

 Hoover, J. J., Murphy, C. E., & Killgore, J. 2014.
 Aquatic Nuisance Species Research Program.
 Ecological Impacts of Suckermouth Catfishes (Loricariidae) in North America: A Conceptual Model.
 Volume 14-1, March 2014.
 ARMY ENGINEER RESEARCH AND DEVELOPMENT CENTER VICKSBURG MS AQUATIC NUISANCE SPECIES PROGRAM.